Rose Fitzgerald Kennedy Greenway: Public art

 A permanent installation, Harbor Fog, by Boston artist Ross Miller, is located in the Wharf District Parks.

 The Conservancy has a program to install rotating exhibitions of contemporary public art on the Greenway.

 Commissions by the Greenway Conservancy have won 8 awards from Americans for the Arts’ Public Art Network, among the most in the country since 2012.
 Annually, PAN recognizes the best 50 new public art installations and has recognized Os Gemeos, “The Giant of Boston” (2012); Shinique Smith, “Seven Moon Junction” (2014); Kyu Seok Oh, “Wandering Sheep” (2015); Matthew Hoffman, “MAY THIS NEVER END” (2016); Mehdi Ghadyanloo, “Spaces Of Hope” (2017); Meredith James, “Far from this setting in which I now find myself” (2017); and Mark Reigelman, “The Meeting House” (2017); and Anne Lilly, "Temple of Mnemon" (2018).

 A series of temporary murals are rotated each fall on the 70' x 76' wall of the air intake structure overlooking Dewey Square Park.
-In 2012, Brazilian twin brothers Otavio and Gustavo Pandolfo (Os Gêmeos) painted a mural on the wall, in conjunction with their first solo exhibition in the United States at Boston’s Institute of Contemporary Art.
+In 2012, Brazilian twin brothers Otavio and Gustavo Pandolfo (Os Gêmeos) painted a mural on the wall, in conjunction with their first solo exhibition in the United States at Boston's Institute of Contemporary Art.
 In fall 2013, a new mural, "Remanence: Salt and Light (Part II)" by Matthew Ritchie replaced the Os Gemeos mural.
 The third mural on the Greenway Wall was "Seven Moon Junction" by Shinique Smith, installed in 2014.
 "A TRANSLATION FROM ONE LANGUAGE TO ANOTHER" by Lawrence Weiner was installed on the Greenway Wall in 2015 and remained through September 2016.
 "Spaces of Hope," by Iranian artist Mehdi Ghadyanloo was installed on the wall in October 2016.

 Shara Hughes’ “Carving Out Fresh Options” was installed on the Greenway Wall in May 2018, and the current mural, "Resonance" by Super A was installed in May 2019.

+As If It Were Already Here by Janet Echelman

 In 2015, the Conservancy commissioned the installation of a work called "As If It Were Already Here" by Janet Echelman.
 The installation was attached to three adjacent high-rise buildings, so that it was suspended above the Fort Point Channel parks.
 In 2023, the Boston Society of Architects awarded the work its Harleston Parker Medal, which recognizes “the most beautiful piece of architecture, building, monument, or structure built in the metropolitan Boston area in the past 10 years”.